JohannesMP/com.johannesmp.blog/_posts/2017-01-25-port-forwarding-ssh-from-virtualbox.md

 comments: true
 note_class: "alert alert-info"
 note_prefix: "Note"
-note_body: "This post is for a [class that I TA](https://www.digipen.edu/coursecatalog/#CS261) and assumes some prior knowledge."
+note_body: "This post is reference [for a class](https://www.digipen.edu/coursecatalog/#CS261) and assumes some prior knowledge."
 ---

 In this post I will discuss setting up port forwarding to manage a local linux virtual machine through ssh, with a focus on mirroring the workflow you might follow with a dedicated Linux server.